fsotoc/FaReT/README.md

 # "Morphing" in 3d shape space
 ## Interpolation (i.e., "morphing")
+* Go to the `Rendering` tab and then to the `Interpolation Render` sub-tab.
-* Because it is an altered version of the Render Task View, it has the same options and more (which were mostly added in the right pane).
+* Because it is an altered version of the Render Task View, it has the same options and more (which were mostly added in the right panel).
 * ![](https://mfr.osf.io/export?url=https://osf.io/3jav4/?action=download%26mode=render%26direct%26public_file=False&initialWidth=684&childId=mfrIframe&parentTitle=OSF+%7C+IRscreen.jpeg&parentUrl=https://osf.io/3jav4/&format=2400x2400.jpeg)

 * On the left, specify the folder in which you want the program to output the PNG files for each frame of the morph.